Instructed by Bong Wie, Professor Emeritus of Aerospace Engineering at Iowa State University

 2.3 A Universal Variable Formulation of Time-of-Flight (TOF)

-Lecture 3: Lambert’s Problem and Solutions (3 hrs)
+Class 3: Lambert’s Problem and Solutions

 3.1 Lambert’s Problem; Lambert Guidance